 - Activate the CO2 inflation system

 - Re-arm the CO2 inflation system

-- Use the oral inflation tube
+- · Use the oral inflation tube

-To properly test your flotation device and to ensure you have a replacement re-arming kit, you should purchase two re-arming kits: one to be used immediately in testing the manual (for MD4031) or automatic (for MD4032) inflation system and the other to carry on board as a spare.
-Remember you must re-arm your flotation device after discharging the CO2 cartridge.
+To properly test your flotation device and to ensure you have a replacement re-arming kit, you should purchase two re-arming kits: one to be used immediately in testing the inflation system and the other to carry on board as a spare.
+Remember you must re-arm your inflatable after discharging the CO2 cartridge.